ShengHao011/loan-tracker/README.md

 the loan from your list of loans.
 - You can locate my visual component by selecting a loan from the list of loans, then clicking the *View Selected Loan Details* button.
-This will display a table that contains loan details specific to the type of loan selected.
+This will display a table that contains loan details specific to the type of loan selected and an image.
 - You can save the state of my application by clicking the *Save* button.
 This will save your current list of loans to file.
 - You can reload the state of my application by clicking the *Load* button.
 This will load your last